IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/user_interface/property_editor/scene_editor/project_overview/project_info.rst

   This button allows users to choose and load a different IFC file.
 Clicking the button will open a file browser dialog, enabling users to navigate to and select the desired IFC file.

 **Unload the IFC project**
   This button allows users to unload the currently loaded IFC file from the Blender scene.
-Clicking the button will remove the IFC data and clear the "Project Info" panel, switching it to the Project Setup Mode.
+  Clicking the button will remove the IFC data and clear the "Project Info" panel, returning it to the `Project Setup Mode`_.

 Project Info Editing Mode